Enigma (German band): Sampling and lawsuits

 In 1991, Cretu was sued by and later settled with Munich-based choir Capella Antiqua and its record label Polydor Germany for infringing its "right of personality" through distortion in the samples used in "Sadeness (Part I)" and "Mea Culpa (Part II)".
-The samples were taken from Capella Antiqua's 1976 LP Paschale Mysterium; while the musical compositions were in the public domain, Capella Antiqua's recording of them was copyrighted.
+The samples were taken from Capella Antiqua's 1976 LP Paschale Mysterium.
+Although the musical compositions were in the public domain, Capella Antiqua's recording of them was copyrighted.
 European law also recognizes moral rights (droit moral) in works.

 In 1998, Cretu was sued by Taiwanese musicians Difang and Igay Duana (also known as Kuo Ying-nan and Kuo Hsiu-chu), whose voices are used in "Return to Innocence", over the unauthorized usage of their song without credit.
 The case was settled out of court for an undisclosed amount of money and all further releases of the song were credited (including royalties) to the Kuos.
 Cretu has stated that he had been led to believe that the recording was in the public domain and that he did not intentionally violate the Kuos' copyright.

 Musical style

 Enigma generally produces worldbeat and New-age songs.
 The musical project is very experimental, often combining elements from other genres like ambience, pop, or rock.
 Michael Cretu has said in an Q&A that he is "always looking for the unknown and I am trying to find new ways to express my ideas."
 He later said:

 Enigma is all about reaching the limit and even moving forward from the already known.
 Experiments are a big part of my work and with every record Enigma has released there is something new.

 Enigma's first album, MCMXC a.D., combines Gregorian chants and religious overtones with atmospheric synths, a hypnotic music-set, and a dance-like beat, along with elements of pop and ambience all accompanied by French-like whispers and somewhat erotic gasps, provided by Sandra.
 The Cross of Changes, Enigma's second album, replaces the Gregorian chants from the MCMXC a.D. with ethnic and tribal chanting.
 The album is atmospheric and spiritual like MCMXC a.D., but is combined with more well-developed beats and lyrics about love and self-awareness.
+Most other albums follow similar themes that often "revolve around religion, sex, numerology, and life" according to Micheal.